MPourjam/MSD-Documents/docs/index.rst

    #.
 After the initial registration there will be a waiting time for confirmation of the account manually performed by MSD that
       will not start till the user confirms the email address, so make an account in advance.
 It is also helpful to put information in the **Activation Reason** field to speed up the confirmation process.
    #.
-Define organisms at MSD as soon as you register the project they will be investigated in.
+Define organisms at MSD at the same time as the project they will be investigated in.
    #.
 Define separate samples for each sampling attempt.
    #.
 The Data provided in the samples must correspond to the status at the time of taking the sample.
    #.
 For each of the 16S datasets ask the sequencing facility to provide the information about forward and reverse primers used in the sequencing.
       The information is required to registrate this datasets for MSD.
    #.
 For registration of a metabolomics dataset it is required to be registered as a metabolomics group operator at MSD.
-If you intend to
-      registrate metabolomics dataset contact MSD administrator to be added in this group.
+So contact MSD administrator to be added in this group as soon as possible.
    #.
 It is recommended to submit metabolomics sample to MSD before sending it in to the metabolomics lab.
 Using the MSD ID for the
       metabolomics run will help the further process of analysis and will help the user find the needed datsets with **Advanced Search**
    #.
 Get the information about what normalization methods the metabolomics facility used.